 Different Types of Damages

 Economic damages are the most straightforward and predictable.
 They represent that actual calculated losses suffered by the injured person.
 These include expenses such as medical bills, lost wages, or property damage.
-The court and jury will almost always have clear access to this data from insurance claims, reports, and expense bills.
+The court and jury will almost always have clear access to this data from evidence that is presented from invoices, reports, and expense bills.
+Some economic damages are for future amounts that will arise in the future.
+These amounts will most likely need to be established with expert testimony.

 Non-economic damages are a different matter entirely.
 These are amounts that are not possible to calculate directly, such as an amount for a victim’s pain and suffering or emotional distress.
 The jury often receives very little legal guidance — if any — to calculate these damages, and must simply use their own best judgment.
 While they are encouraged not to make decisions based on emotions, they may be more likely to do so when non-economic damages are considered.
 A highly sympathetic client may be awarded more than a non-sympathetic one.